Adapt to new learning and career opportunities throughout their lives.

 Be disciplined and creative in their thinking.

-Fifth grade student Domineek Govea interviewed Plano ISD's Chief Financial Officer Steve Fortenberry about the "zero tax rate increase" bond proposal.
-Watch the full interview in this new district video.
+Fifth grade student Domineek Govea interviewed Chief Financial Officer Steve Fortenberry about the "zero tax rate increase" bond proposal.
+Watch the full interview in this video.

-On May 7, Collin County voters residing within the Plano ISD attendance zone will be asked to consider a single proposition to provide $481 million toward eight major project areas with no increase to the tax rate.
-The bond proposal is based upon recommendations of a facilities and technology task force.
-If approved, all Plano ISD campuses will be impacted by district-wide security updates, renovations and facility upgrades, as well as technology improvements.
-View a bond overview video and presentation, and read projected bond program allocations and a bond FAQ on this website.
+On May 7, Collin County voters passed a single bond proposition with nearly 80% of voters in favor of providing $481 million toward eight major project areas with no increase to the tax rate.
+The bond proposal was based upon recommendations of a facilities and technology task force.
+All Plano ISD campuses will be impacted by district-wide security updates, renovations and facility upgrades, as well as technology improvements.
+View a bond video and presentation, read projected bond program allocations and an FAQ.

 Bond Refunding Transaction Saves Taxpayers More Than $77.6 Million

 In February, Plano ISD entered into a bond refunding transaction that saves taxpayers over $77.6 million in future payments on outstanding debt.
 The transaction replaced over $342 million of bonds issued in 2006-2008 with new bonds issued at a lower effective interest rate.
-Total future payments will drop from $485.6 million to $408 million, or a net decrease of 16%.
+An April 5 school board meeting presentation shows savings for the school district to be more favorable than original projections.